Ghajini (2008 film)

-Released theatrically on 25 December 2008, Ghajini became the highest-grossing Indian film of the year, and the first Bollywood film to cross the ₹100 crore mark domestically, creating the 100 Crore Club.
+Ghajini was theatrically released on 25 December 2008, coinciding with Christmas, where it became the highest-grossing Indian film of the year and the first Bollywood film to cross the ₹100 crore mark domestically, creating the 100 Crore Club.
 Ghajinis paid preview collections were ₹ 2.7 crore.
-It went on to become the highest-grossing Indian film of all time, until it was surpassed by Aamir's next, 3 Idiots (2009), the following year and then by Shah Rukh Khan's Chennai Express (2013).
+It went on to become the highest-grossing Indian film of all time until it was surpassed by 3 Idiots.
 Aamir's character was featured in a 3D video game titled Ghajini – The Game, which is based on the film.